 Some think I’m upset, others think I’m an asshole… when really, I’m just talking!

-I have a unique deep raspy voice, its a thing.
+I have a unique deep raspy voice, it’s a thing.

 I lost my voice temporarily during chemo, and it came back with a unique rasp or timbre.
-I call lovingly call it my whisky voice, and whoa does it travel!
+I lovingly call it my whisky voice, and whoa does it travel!
 I can be heard.
 With my deeper tone, are also deeper reasons people trigger off of it.

-This happened again this summer after a camping weekend with friends, on our way home we stopped for dinner and the group meal I was asked if I was upset.
-Far from it, again I was in a super good mood, and respond with “I’m awesome” but then also laughed at the in-congruency of it and asked why… why were my friends who shared the same awesome weekend checking in?
+This happened again that summer after a camping weekend with friends, on our way home we stopped for dinner and during the group meal I was asked if I was upset.
+Far from it, again I was in a super good mood, and respond with “I’m awesome” but then also laughed at the incongruency of it and asked why… why were my friends who shared the same awesome weekend checking in?
 And with the love, my friends identified that my resting bitch voice is a thing!
 Huzzah moment!